aclarkg/PhotoAlbum/README.md

 # PhotoAlbum
 Project for Code Louisville Front End Track.
-Album of family related photos.
-Uses javaScript and jQuery.
+Album of family related photos, uses javaScript, jQuery and is reponsive.